November 17, 2023

 Other Issues and Complaints: Who Can Help?

-Unfortunately, there are quite a few areas that the ASA and CAP don’t cover in order to maintain focus and specialisation.
-Fortunately, there are many authorities that can help resolve consumer issues that the ASA and CAP don’t cover such as:
+Unfortunately, there are quite a few areas that the ASA and CAP don’t cover to maintain focus and specialisation.
+Fortunately, many authorities can help resolve consumer issues that the ASA and CAP don’t cover, such as:

 Making sure that your promotions, competitions, and campaigns are on the right track in terms of regulation can be an intimidating task.
 Speak to an expert to see how PromoNow can ensure your promotions are meeting the ASA standards and regulations.
 Run your promotions without worry and with full control.